lelutin/puppet-spamassassin/REFERENCE.md

 Data type: `Optional[Integer]`

 How many seconds to wait for a DKIM query to complete, before scanning continues without the DKIM result.
-Default: 5
+If left undefined, spamd will use its default value of 3.5

 Default value: `undef`